-The C. G. Jung Institute of New York is pleased to announce a new program designed to prepare potential Institute students for application to their psychoanalytic training program.
+The C. G. Jung Institute of New York is pleased to announce that it has begun a new program designed to prepare potential Institute students for application to their psychoanalytic training program.

 - Basic Jungian Concepts